Submerged Arc Welding Can Greatly Improve Deposition Rates | MillerWelds

 Return on investment

 In many operations that use Submerged Arc welding, the welding equipment is a small part of the total fabrication system or process.
-The SAW equipment is often integrated into additional automation equipment — such as manipulators, positioners, gantries or custom systems — to help achieve the most efficient results.
+Operations often integrate SAW equipment into additional automation equipment — such as manipulators, positioners, gantries or custom systems — to help achieve the most efficient results.

 So while converting to SAW can mean a larger upfront investment, the major productivity capabilities the process provides result in a fast return on investment.

-An operation or shop that switches to SAW can double or even triple productivity and make more efficient use of labor time, outcomes that help justify the initial investment.
+An operation or shop that switches to SAW can double or even triple productivity.
+They can also make more efficient use of labor time, outcomes that help justify the initial investment.

-Updates to SAW offerings from Miller have resulted in the new Digital SubArc Series of machines that are easy to setup and operate, for a superior arc in demanding industrial applications.
+The new Digital SubArc Series of machines are easy to setup and operate, for a superior arc in demanding industrial applications.

 The addition of digital control communication technology to the machines allows for more remote capabilities and an intuitive user interface, for simplified integration of the equipment in more advanced applications.